 Medical workers rushed over a ventilator.
 “Can you open his mouth?” someone shouted.

 As white plastic tubes were fitted onto his face, the man began to breathe more easily.

 This story was first published on Dec.
 24, 2022.
 It was updated on Dec.
-26, 2022, to correct that ambulances pulled up to the emergency ward of Langfang No. 4 People’s Hospital, not the intensive care unit.
+26, 2022, to correct that ambulances pulled up to the emergency wards of the Baoding No. 2 Hospital and the Langfang No. 4 People’s Hospital, not the intensive care units.